 Creating your own microservice application for data processing is similar to creating other Spring Boot applications.
-You can start by using the Spring Initializr web site to create the basic scaffolding of either a Stream-based or a Task-based microservice.
+You can start by using the Spring Initializr web site to create the basic scaffolding of either a stream-based or a task-based microservice.

 In addition to passing the appropriate application properties to each applications, the Data Flow and Skipper servers are responsible for preparing the target platform’s infrastructure.
 For example, in Cloud Foundry, it would bind specified services to the applications.
 For Kubernetes, it would create the deployment and service resources.

 The Data Flow Server helps simplify the deployment of multiple related applications onto a target runtime, setting up necessary input and output topics, partitions, and metrics functionality.
 However, you can also opt to deploy each of the microservice applications manually and not use Data Flow or Skipper at all.
 This approach might be more appropriate to start out with for small scale deployments, gradually adopting the convenience and consistency of Data Flow as you develop more applications.
-Manual deployment of Stream and Task-based microservices is also a useful educational exercise that can help you better understand some of the automatic application configuration and platform targeting steps that the Data Flow Server provides.
-The Stream and Batch developer guides follow this approach.
+Manual deployment of stream and task-based microservices is also a useful educational exercise that can help you better understand some of the automatic application configuration and platform targeting steps that the Data Flow Server provides.
+The stream and batch developer guides follow this approach.

-Spring Cloud Data Flow’s architectural style is different than other Stream and Batch processing platforms.
-For example in Apache Spark, Apache Flink, and Google Cloud Dataflow, applications run on a dedicated compute engine cluster.
+Spring Cloud Data Flow’s architectural style is different than other stream and batch processing platforms.
+For example, in Apache Spark, Apache Flink, and Google Cloud Dataflow, applications run on a dedicated compute engine cluster.
 The nature of the compute engine gives these platforms a richer environment for performing complex calculations on the data as compared to Spring Cloud Data Flow, but it introduces the complexity of another execution environment that is often not needed when creating data-centric applications.
 That does not mean that you cannot do real-time data computations when you use Spring Cloud Data Flow.
-For example, you can develop applications that use the Kafka Streams API that time-sliding-window and moving-average functionality as well as joins of the incoming messages against sets of reference data.
+For example, you can develop applications that use the Kafka Streams API time-sliding-window and moving-average functionality as well as joins of the incoming messages against sets of reference data.

 The following image shows the runtime architecture of a simple stream: